TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/docusearch_portfolio_case_study.md

 - **No visibility** - You can't see what documents are actually in the system
 - **No verification** - Can't check if information is current or correct
-- **No natural interaction** - Humans need visual browsing, AI needs semantic search
+- **No natural interaction** - People need visual browsing, AI needs semantic search
 - **Limited formats** - Most systems handle PDFs but struggle with audio, presentations, or mixed media

 I realized this was fundamentally a **dual-interface design problem**.
-Humans and AI agents need different ways to interact with the same information, but most systems only optimize for one.
+People and AI agents need different ways to interact with the same information, but most systems only optimize for one.

-## Understanding the Users (Both Human and AI)
+## Understanding the Users (Both People and AI)

 My research process involved both traditional UX methods and something newer—what I call **Agent Experience (AGx) research**.
 I asked AI agents what context formats they preferred and how they wanted to consume document information.

-**What I learned from humans:**
+**What I learned from people:**
 - Need to **see thumbnails** and previews before diving into documents
 - Want to **verify sources** when AI gives answers
 - Prefer browsing over searching when exploring content